Section 41 of the Constitution of Australia: Text

+Historical importance

 Women's suffrage

 At the time that the Australian Constitution was drafted, South Australia was the only state which allowed women to vote.
 The drafters feared that if the Constitution did not allow South Australian women to vote in federal elections, they would vote against federalism.
 Section 41 therefore would allow South Australian women to vote in federal elections, without conferring the vote on women who were not yet allowed to vote in the other states.